marcelauliano/cobionts/First_try.md

 >This program has classified 577 reads as noise, and has created 49 clusters with the following nreads 3469,2889,522,521,468,247,92,40,32,31,29,23,23,16,15,14,12,10,10,9,9,9,9,8,8,7,7,6,6,6,6,6,6,6,5,5,5,5,5,5,5,5,5,5,5,5,5,3,3

-PCA of the above clusters generate by pbampliconclustering
+••PCA of the above clusters generate by pbampliconclustering••

 ![Screenshot](wolbachiasome.out.tb1.sortu.clusteragain.clusters.png)

-Lots of things to discuss here.
+Lots of things to discuss here:
+1. Good to remember we have assembled 2 wolbachia genomes within HiCanu totalizing 21,000 + reads.
+This are the reads for which GC% is plotted above
+2. For the 9271 reads identified with the hmmer profile of 16S wolbachia endosymbiont, only